iobeam/iobeam-spark-scala-maven-archetype/README.md

 ```

 ## Writing your app
-The first files to modify are the main stream processing class and the corresponding unit tests.
+The first files to modify are the main analysis class and the corresponding unit tests.
 ```
-src/main/scala/com/mycompany/spark/streams/StreamProcessor.scala
-src/test/scala/com/mycompany/spark/streams/StreamProcessorTest.scala
+src/main/scala/com/mycompany/Spark/streams/StreamProcessor.scala
+src/test/scala/com/mycompany/Spark/streams/StreamProcessorTest.scala
 ```

+### Analysis code
 The analysis of the streaming data is defined in ```StreamProcessor.scala```.
+The main function is the `processStream` method, which you will need to override.

-The example code provided simply adds 1 to all values coming through the stream processing.
-For more useful examples, see the [iobeam examples repo](LINKTOEXAMPLES).
+The example code provided simply adds 1 to all values coming through the stream processing, creating a new output stream.
+(For more complex examples, see the [iobeam examples repo](LINKTOEXAMPLES).)

 ```
 class StreamProcessor() extends SparkApp("MyAppName") {